ranibindu17/eb4_code-bhakts_implementation-of-stack-using-linked-list/storyboard/README.md

 Experiment 1: Implementation of stck using linked list

 ### 1. Story Outline:
+Stack is a type of queue that in practice is implemented as an area of memory that holds all local variables and parameters used by any function, and remembers the order in which functions are called so that function returns occur correctly.
+Each time a function is called, its local variables and parameters are “pushed onto” the stack.
+When the function returns,these locals and parameters are “popped.”
+Because of this, the size of a program’s stack fluctuates constantly as the program is running, but it has some maximum size. stack is as a last in, first out (LIFO) abstract data type and linear data structure.
+Linked list is a data structure consisting of a group of nodes which together represent a sequence.

 The major problem with the stack implemented using an array is, it works only for a fixed number of data values.
 That means the amount of data must be specified at the beginning of the implementation itself.
 Stack implemented using an array is not suitable, when we don't know the size of data which we are going to use.
 A stack data structure can be implemented by using a linked list data structure.
 The stack implemented using linked list can work for an unlimited number of values.
 That means, stack implemented using linked list works for the variable size of data.
 So, there is no need to fix the size at the beginning of the implementation.
 The Stack implemented using linked list can organize as many data values as we want.